 - 130. According to ISSAI 4000, compliance auditing includes both the aspects of regularity (adherence to formal criteria such as relevant laws, regulations and agreements) and/or propriety (observance of the general principles governing sound financial management and the conduct of public officials).
 Compliance audit of Other Contractual Services (OCS) was accordingly conducted to assess whether the procurement activities in respect of OCS were performed in compliance with WIPO's procurement policy, procedures in place and in accordance with good procurement practices.
-Audit findings and recommendations, thus, pertain to issues of noncompliance with WIPO's procurement policy, procedures in place and in accordance with good procurement practices. - 131.
+Audit findings and recommendations, thus, pertain to issues of non-compliance with WIPO's procurement policy, procedures in place. - 131.
 Out of a total of seven sectors in OCS, we selected the following four major sectors.
 The expenditure incurred against each of the four sectors for the three years ended 31 December 2016 is given below: